chopmo/rasmusrn.github.io/_posts/2015-05-26-game-systems-integration.markdown

   Systems overview
 </p>

-Not how some systems such as physics and animation has no dependencies at all.
+Most systems have only a single dependency.
+A few systems have none.
+I like that because it is usually a sign of good decoupling.
+It also makes it easier to think in terms of input/output which is a central part of [data oriented programming](http://gamesfromwithin.com/data-oriented-design) (which is awesome).

 Here's a summary of each system's responsibilities (with respect to the chart above):

 * AI: High level decision making.
 Uses the pathfinding system to create and configure pathfinding components.
 * Pathfinding: Uses A* to recalculate paths with certain intervals.
 Checks waypoints and uses steering system to adjust current direction on steering components.
-* Steering: Converts each component's direction into force and torque that is applied to the corresponding rigid body in the physics system.
+* Steering: Converts each component's direction into force and torque that is applied to the corresponding rigid body component in the physics system.
 * Physics: Updates position, velocity, and spin based on applied force and torque.
 Also performs collision detection/resolution.
 Updated at a [fixed interval](http://gafferongames.com/game-physics/fix-your-timestep/).
 * Interpolation: This system updates at a [smaller interval](http://gafferongames.com/game-physics/fix-your-timestep/) and generates interpolated positions, velocities, and orientations based on recent values retrieved from the physics system.
-This enables smooth rendering even though physics only run at 33fps.
+This enables smooth rendering even though physics only run at ~33fps.
 * Direction: Uses velocity from the physics engine to determine which animation the animation system should play.
 * Animation: Advances animations by transforming a 4x4 matrix for each bone in each animation component.
 Also responsible for blending between animations.
 * RenderFeed: Feeds the rendering system with appropriate transformation and pose data using input from the interpolation system and the animation system.